Consider an ion with the symbol Y³⁻ formed from a representative ... | Channels for Pearson+

 1

-Identify the charge of the ion Y³⁻, which indicates that the element Y has gained 3 electrons to form the ion.
+Identify the representative element that forms the Y³⁻ ion.
+This means the element has gained 3 electrons to achieve a stable electron configuration.

-Determine the number of electrons in the neutral atom of element Y by subtracting 3 from the total number of electrons in the ion.
+Determine the group number of the element in the periodic table.
+Elements that form anions by gaining electrons are typically nonmetals found in groups 15, 16, or 17.

-Recognize that the element is in Period 3 of the periodic table, which means it has three electron shells.

-Use the periodic table to find the element in Period 3 that has the same number of electrons as the neutral atom of Y.
+Calculate the number of valence electrons in the neutral atom of the element.
+This is equal to the group number for main group elements.

+Draw the Lewis symbol for the neutral atom by placing dots around the element's symbol to represent its valence electrons.

+Adjust the Lewis symbol to reflect the formation of the Y³⁻ ion by adding three additional dots to represent the gained electrons, resulting in a total of 8 dots, indicating a full octet.

 Was this helpful?